AlexGustafsson/upmon/README.md

 ## Documentation

-For now see the docs folder.
+Please view [the docs on GitHub pages](https://alexgustafsson.github.io/upmon) or see them in the `docs` folder.

-To view it in your browser, first install docsify by executing `npm install --global docsify-cli` and then run `docsify serve docs` in the project's folder.
+To view them offline in your browser, first install docsify by executing `npm install --global docsify-cli` and then run `docsify serve docs` in the project's folder.

 ## Contributing
 <a name="contributing"></a>